lucj/k0s-family/content/k0smotron/mgmt-cluster/_index.md

 weight: 1
 ---

-In this step we'll create a management cluster, and use it to host the control planes of child clusters.
+In this step we'll create a management cluster, and install k0smotron inside it to host the control planes of child clusters.

+{{< callout type="info">}}
+In this first part, we'll install k0smotron in standalone mode, meaning it does not interact with Cluster API (CAPI) resources.
+We'll discuss CAPI in a next section.
+{{< /callout >}}

 ## Creating the cluster